WNBA Finals

-The WNBA Finals are the championship series of the Women's National Basketball Association (WNBA) and the conclusion of the league's postseason each fall.
+The WNBA Finals is the championship series of the Women's National Basketball Association (WNBA) and the conclusion of the league's postseason each fall.
 The series was named the WNBA Championship until 2002.
-Starting 2016 Verizon is the official sponsor.

 The series is played between the winners of the playoff semifinals.
 At the conclusion of the championship round, the winner of the WNBA Finals is presented the championship trophy.
 The WNBA Finals has been played at the conclusion of every WNBA season in history, the first being held in 1997.

-Since 2005, the winner of the WNBA Finals has been determined through a 2–2–1 format.
-The first, second, and fifth games of the series are played at the arena of the team who earned home court advantage by having the better record during the regular season.
+From 2005 to 2024, the winner of the WNBA Finals was determined through a 2–2–1 format.
+The first, second, and fifth games of the series were played at the arena of the team who earned home court advantage by having the better record during the regular season.
+Beginning in 2025, the Finals switched to a best-of-seven series with a 2–2–1–1–1 format similar to that of the NBA Finals.

 History

 The WNBA's playoff format has changed several times in the league's history.
-From 1997 to 1998, a single championship game was held to decide the champion.
-In 1998, after the addition of two teams, the WNBA Finals were turned into a best-of-three games series.
-The finale series was known as the WNBA Championship from 1997 to 2001, before changing to reflect its NBA counterpart.
+In 1997, a single championship game was held to decide the champion.
+In 1998, after the addition of two teams, the WNBA finals were turned into a best-of-three series.
+The finale series was known as the WNBA Championship from 1997 to 2001, before changing to WNBA Finals to reflect its NBA counterpart.
 In 2005, the WNBA Finals adopted a best-of-five format.
-In 2016, the WNBA changed to its current playoff format seeding teams #1 through #8 regardless of conference making it possible for two Eastern Conference or two Western Conference teams to meet in the Finals.
+In 2016, the WNBA began seeding teams #1 through #8 regardless of conference making it possible for two Eastern Conference or two Western Conference teams to meet in the Finals.
+In 2025, the WNBA Finals became a best-of-seven series and a homecourt system of 2–2–1–1–1 similar to the NBA Finals, in which the higher seed will host Games 1, 2, 5 and 7, and its opponent will host Games 3, 4 and 6, the final three, if necessary.